IanMalobaMwakha/learn-python/arithmethic-operators.md

 9
 ```

-Note: The exponentiation is evaluated before the addition.
+Explanation: The exponentiation is evaluated before the addition.

 ---